teddytennant/biomed-chat/README.md

 **BEFORE YOU USE BIOMED CHAT — PLEASE READ THIS FIRST**

+**This is NOT a medical doctor, NOT a diagnostic tool, and NOT approved for any patient care.**

 **📖 Quick Links:**
 - **[Installation Guide](INSTALL.md)** - Simplest way to get started
 - **[Quick Reference](QUICKREF.md)** - All commands in one page